Cutlet: Italian cuisine

 The use of the cutlet (cotoletta) is quite widespread in Italian cuisine in many different variations.
 The most famous variant is the Milanese cutlet (cotoletta alla milanese), a veal cutlet covered in bread crumbs and fried in butter.
-It should not be mistaken for the Wiener schnitzel (which should be referred as a scaloppina alla viennese, or as fettina impanata in Italian), because it's a different cut of meat; the Milanese cutlet cut includes the bone, whereas the Wienerschnitzel doesn't.
-It is disputed whether the cotoletta alla milanese originated the Wienerschnitzel, or vice versa.
+It should not be mistaken for the Wiener schnitzel (which should be referred as a scaloppina alla viennese, or as fettina impanata in Italian), which is a different cut of meat; the Milanese cutlet cut includes the bone, whereas the Wiener schnitzel does not.
+The dish has a French origin and was brought to Milan during the Napoleonic wars.

 Japanese cuisine

-The cutlet was introduced to Japan during the Meiji period, in a Western cuisine restaurant in the fashionable Ginza district of Tokyo.
+The cutlet was introduced to Japan during the late 19th century.
 The Japanese pronunciation of cutlet is katsuretsu.

-In Japanese cuisine, katsuretsu or shorter katsu is actually the name for a Japanese version of the Wiener schnitzel, a breaded cutlet.
-Dishes with katsu include tonkatsu and katsudon.
+In Japanese cuisine, katsuretsu or shorter katsu is actually a breaded cutlet.
+Dishes with katsu include tonkatsu (pork), katsudon (simmered with beaten egg and poured over a bowl of rice) and katsu curry.